jaenib/wg-cop/README.md

 ## advanced handling

+- **Vacation Status**: Members can set their status to "vacating" using `/setstatus <name> vacating` when on vacation.
+When selecting expense splitters, vacating members appear at the bottom with "(vacating)" label as a reminder to only include them for long-term expenses.
+Switch back with `/setstatus <name> active`.

 - The bot sends an "I'm alive" message every day to confirm it is running to the "bothandler user id", if one is specified in config.py.<br><br>
 - The bot sends a copy of the database (json) to the "chronicler user id" if one specified in config.py<br><br>